SamuelDW/midnite-api-python/README.md

 # Midnite API Task Python

-Im adding this in to show that I can use python, even if it is not the most well layed out code.

-To add, this is the first time I have used python, I kept to best practises that I usually follow in PHP.
-Functions should do one thing only, return early.
+This is a Python version of the challenge I was sent.

+I am primarily a PHP developer, but I have made this one in addtion to show that I can be and am a very quick learner.

 I've used FastAPI as I've been interested in this one for a while, and thought it would be nice to take a crack at it.
-It was really enjoyable learning this one, I love the syntax and seems a lot nicer than PHP at times.
+It was really enjoyable learning this one, I love the syntax and seems a lot nicer than PHP at times, and of course offers a great range of applications than PHP is able to.

 ## Setup
-1. I've used Python 3.10, FastAPI
+1. I've used Python 3.10, FastAPI, pytest and SQLModel
 2. I think you need to run `pip install .` to install, there is a `requirements.txt` and `pyproject.toml` in the folder so think that should cover it.
 2. There is a test.db database for this project, so shouldn't need to fiddle around setting up databases.
 3. Create a user using the `/user` endpoint
+4. You should be able to run tests with `pytest`

 ## Assumptions